Online Md5 Generator

 Alternatives to MD5

-- SHA-256: A member of the SHA-2 family, offering more excellent collision resistance and producing a 256-bit hash.
+- SHA-256: A part of the SHA-2 family, it's more secure and makes a 256-bit hash.

 Conclusion